How Situational Leadership Can Build Your A-Team

 Many managers have been taught to believe that micromanagement is counterproductive.
 However, I believe that in the early stages of onboarding, micromanagement is not only necessary but crucial.
 It ensures that new employees are not just clear on their responsibilities but also fully understand how your organization uniquely drives results.
 You can’t expect A-players to emerge without first guiding them closely.
 Once they're aligned with your vision and processes, they can operate independently, but initial oversight is key to shaping them into top performers who embody your corporate values.

 How do you develop new employees, or employees in new roles, into A-Players for your organization?
-Finding, recruiting and retaining top talent, or “A-players” can be tricky.
+Finding, recruiting, and retaining top talent, or “A-players”, can be tricky.
 How fast could your team grow if every member is an A-Player who doesn’t need to be actively managed, can anticipate your needs, and embodies your corporate values?

 One method is to follow Ken Blanchard’s groundbreaking Situational Leadership® model, which focuses on learning how to adapt your leadership style to meet the needs of individual team members based on their level of competence and commitment.